CodingThrust/NumericTrainingCamp/0.intro/guides/report-writing.md

-# Toolkit
+# How to write a report
 ## Git and Terminal

+You need to know how to use Git and a terminal to work on the project.
 The related tutorials are in the book [Scientific Computing for Physicists](https://book.jinguo-group.science).
 The following are the links to the tutorials:
 - [How to get a terminal](https://book.jinguo-group.science/stable/chap1/terminal/)
 - [How to use Git](https://book.jinguo-group.science/stable/chap1/git/)